Characters: Friendship Is Magic: Fluttershy

 - Pink Means Feminine: Her mane and tail.

-- Rose-Maned Mare: Of a less saturated variety than Pinkie, representing a less intense personality.
+- Rose-Maned Mare: Of a less saturated variety than Pinkie, representing a less intense and more gentle personality.

 - Tareme Eyes: Very noticeable when compared to the others and she is significantly sweeter and more gentle.

 - Twitchy Eye: Seen when she becomes increasingly unhinged in "The Best Night Ever".

 - Vertebrate with Extra Limbs: She's a pegasus.

 - You Don't Look Like You: Almost all of her fully-molded toys and all of her collector cards depict her as a Palette Swap of Rainbow Dash.